Skip to Content

 Infographic describing: How Exercises Improves Emotional Regulation .
 Exercise increases dopamine and endorphins in the brain.
 It also reduced cortisol and adrenaline, stress hormones.
 This improves mood and decreases anxiety, priming the brain for optimal emotional self-regulation.

-The benefits don’t stop there, though – the increased dopamine levels improve the functions of synapses in the brain.
-As a result, communication ability improves, as does the ability to retrieve information.
+The benefits don’t stop there, though—the increased dopamine levels improve the functions of synapses in the brain.
+As a result, communication and information retrieval abilities improve.
+This means that overall, the brain is in a better state for learning.

 7-Minute HIIT Workout for Emotional Regulation

 These are the instructions for the 7-minute animal-themed HIIT workout I created to help kids with emotional regulation.
+You can download the printable poster and instructions below.

 For this workout, you will need: